 Note from Nora Orfanello, EMS Captain – Changes to Fire and EMS Reporting Systems by 1/31/2033

-Review June Financials.
-Director Carnahan made motion to accept financials, Vice President Bruggink seconded.
-Approved unanimously

-Pinnacle incomplete audit, rise in premium.
-Due to increase of payroll

-Correction in Chief’s payroll

-Director Carnahan moved to approve May Financials with corrections.
-Vice President Bruggink seconded.
-Approved unanimously.

-Vice President Bruggink made a motion to approve May financials with corrections.
-Director Carnahan seconded.
-Approved unanimously

-Dee Hayes Memorial was small but beautiful.
-Thank You to everyone that attended

-Total on BBQ $8,005.50.
-Good number considering weather.

 New Business:

 FAMLI – Plan administered by State pertains to full time paid employees only.
-Director Carnahan voted for Four Mile voted to opt out of program, Treasurer Witcher seconded. .
+Director Carnahan voted for Four Mile voted to opt out of program, Treasurer Witcher seconded.
+Approved unanimously.
 Employees can still opt in but are not guaranteed to have a job when they return after 12 weeks.
-Vice President Bruggink made a motion we remit for employee and Director Bay seconded. .
+Vice President Bruggink made a motion we remit for employee and Director Bay seconded.
+Approved unanimously.
 Tori will remit for employees through payroll.

 New website discussion re: ADA compliance – Mark Mylanta and Director Witcher will work on and discuss at December meeting.